natesymer/sansom/README.md

 Contributing
 -

 You know the drill.
 But ** make sure you don't add tons and tons of code.
-Part of `Sansom`'s beauty is is brevity.**
+Part of `Sansom`'s beauty is its brevity.**